Outline and contents of the didactic unit

 As we discussed in one of the previous paragraphs, in order to generate an offspring through sexual reproduction we need to have two different gametes, each one from a different sexual type.
 If something goes wrong in the maturation of the gametes, fertilisation does not occur.

 The gametes are produced by complex systems of tissue and organs that develop during the growth and development of the human body.
 Moreover an external sexual apparatus is needed so that the gametes of the two different sex types come in contact.
 Finally the individuals bearing the two different gametes have to recognise each other and to desire making a contact and allowing their gametes to mate.
 The internal and external apparatus and all the secondary sexual characters are coded by a number of different genes and require to develop a number of processes that happen at various stages of our life.
 By reading together a recent review published on the scientific journal Nature we found out that we do not have two clearly distinct genders in humans, but a number of different combination of sexual characteristics, many of them leading to fertile individuals.
+It is also interesting to read about sex verification in sports throughout the history of female sport competition in a recent review article.

 While the sex types in human are two, while the type of gametes are again two (eggs and sperms), the type of people carrying the gametes are many, with a different mixture of sexual characteristics.
 And this is how the human body has routinely worked throughout evolution.